brgenius/publitas-challenge/README.md

 ### Ruby Environment:

-Ensure you have a Ruby environment (e.g., Ruby on Rails) set up.
+Ensure you have a Ruby environment `2.7.8` set up.
 Dependencies:

 `$ bundle install`